How to Find the Perfect Cup of Tea for Different Moods

 Valerian Tea: This slightly bitter tea harnessed from Valerian Root has anxiolytic and mild sedative properties that make it a potent sleep aid.
 It combats the feeling of panic and anxiety so you can drift off to a deep, restful sleep.
 The antioxidants, hesperidin and linarin, found in Valerian Tea help improve sleep quality and quantity, thanks to their sedative and sleep-enhancing properties.

 Tip: To effectively induce sleep, drink a cup 30 minutes before bedtime.

 Tea for Happy Tummy

 Our digestive system needs a lot of attention these days that may be associated with mood changes.
 Need overall stomach comfort?
 Tea has you covered.
 Let a cup of delicious warm tea aid with indigestion, bloating, flatulence, nausea, cramps, irritable bowel syndrome, and other digestive discomfort.
-Organic teas that do not contain caffeine are also impeccable post-meal beverages to help settle your stomach.
+Teas that do not contain caffeine are also impeccable post-meal beverages to help settle your stomach.